mconlon17/vivo-org-check/README.md

 At UF, organizations have eight digit department identifiers knows as "deptids".
-People are appointed to deptids.  in UF VIVO, an ontology extension records a person's deptid as home department, and and inverse property of the home department records the associations with people.
+People are appointed to deptids.  in UF VIVO, an ontology extension records a person's deptid as home department, and an inverse property of the home department records the associations with people.

 When adding people to VIVO, HR data indicates the home department via deptid.
 The deptid must be found in in VIVO, otherwise the person can not be added.'